Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/06-cholesky-accel/03-Algorithm_Acceleration/docs/module1_baseline/README.md

 Vitis Analyzer is a graphical tool which lets you browse many aspects of the design starting from the whole system down to the details of the kernel.

-In the 2023.1 release, the `vitis_analyzer` command opens the Analysis view of the new Vitis Unified IDE and loads the specified summary files as described in [Working with the Analysis View](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Working-with-the-Analysis-View).
-You can navigate to the various reports using the left pane of the Analysis view or by clicking the links provided in the summary report.

 <details>
   <summary><b>Click to expand! (instructions for <code>Vitis Analyzer</code></b>)</summary>